JuliaIO/AVSfldIO.jl/README.md

 field=uniform
 ```
 followed by the two form feeds,
-and then the $128 \times 64$ short integers
+and then the $128 × 64$ short integers
 in binary format.

-If you have a 3D stack of, say, 20 sinograms (or images)
+For a 3D array of size `128 × 64 × 20`
-with short integers,
+of short integers,
-then you would use
+the header is
 ```
 # AVS field file
 ndim=3